Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

 Is There a Robo-Advisor for Cryptocurrency?

-Yes. and with the launch Makara, the cryptocurrency robo-advisor options have just improved.
+Yes.
+Betterment, Titan Invest and M1 Finance include cryptocurrency robo-advisor options.
 Although robo-advisors have been exploding in popularity for traditional investment options, cryptocurrency is still relatively new, as is the market for bitcoin robo-advisors.
 Still, a few companies have risen to the need.

-Currently, there are roughly five crypto robo-advisors on the market; four are designed for consumers to use on their own, while one is structured to help traditional financial advisors assist their clients with cryptocurrency investments.
-Titan Invest robo-advisor promises to offer cryptocurrency very soon.
-And, Wealthfront is now offering crypto access.
+Currently, there are roughly six crypto robo-advisors on the market; five are designed for consumers to use on their own, while one is structured to help traditional financial advisors assist their clients with cryptocurrency investments.
+Legacy players, Wealthfront and Betterment robo-advisors are now offering crypto access along with several others.

 1. Wealthfront | Bitcoin and Ethereum